Bunny Care

 Social Interaction

 If possible, consider adopting a pair for companionship.
 The best pairing is an altered male/female.
-But two females can also be housed together!
-I would hesitate to add 2 males together as when hormones kick in they may start fighting and could cause serious harm to one another!
+Same gender pairings are also possible but I would reccomend only adding 2 males if they are litter mates.
+Males may start fighting and could cause serious harm to one another when reaching sexual maturity and their hormones kick in!

 Provide toys and activities for mental stimulation.